Personality and Career Assessments/ Quizzes

 Formal Assessments (with a fee)

 Among assessment tools, the most useful ones are well-researched and administered by a professional who can help you interpret the results.
-I recommend considering these to boost your exploration process.
+These can boost your exploration process, but no assessment will give you the full answer by itself.

 Among thousands of profile tools available, these are some of the most popular ones today.
 I recommend discussing the options with a professional who is familiar with them.
 As to which one is most useful to you, it depends on your needs.

 1. CliftonStrengths (formerly StrengthsFinder) – I like this one for finding both the words and the validation of your natural talents and how to maximize your strengths.
-It’s a good confidence boost when you can finally let go of those things you think you should be doing that just aren’t you.
+It’s a good confidence boost.
 The fee for the full 34 report is worth it.
-(Just getting your “top 5 talents” is just a taste, and you’d be missing out on some gold.)
+(Just getting your “top 5 talents” is just a taste.)

-It’s important to talk it through with someone who understands the results.
+It’s important to talk it through with someone who understands the results, such as a career coach.
 Understanding your strengths can open up whole new worlds!

-2. Strengths Profile – For using an assessment tool on your own, this is probably a better option than CliftonStrengths because the report is easier to understand.
-The low-budget introductory profile is good enough, and do ask for the Career report that can come with it.
+2. Strengths Profile – For using an assessment tool on your own, this could be a better option than CliftonStrengths because the report is easier to understand.
+The low-budget intro profile is good enough, and ask for the Career report that can come with it.
+Short, sweet, kinda useful.

 4. Enneagram (9 Personality Types) – Use the (low-cost) paid version for accurate results.
-It’s an effective tool for personal growth since it reveals your blind spots and your unique path of growth.
 It’s not a career tool, but it reveals things that can support or interfere with success.
 The Enneagram is only recommended in conjunction with professional interpretation, as the test is not accurate without further exploration, and the descriptions can be hard to understand at first.
 There’s a lot of depth to this tool.
 It’s not meant for light fun.

 How To Actually Discover Your Best Career Path